MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-validation-errors-and-warnings.md

 -   Syntax that may be incorrect, but has valid scenarios where it is appropriate
 -   Syntax that is valid for the given InfVerif parameters, but is an error in other modes, such as Universal

-Warnings may be ignored if the developer fully understands the message being reported.
-For example, a section that is unreferenced by the INF parser results in warning 2083, however the unreferenced section might exist to be parsed by external code.
+While you don't need to fix warnings before submitting your driver on the Dev Center, we recommend taking the time to understand the issue being reported.
+For example, a section that is unreferenced by the INF parser results in warning 2083.
+However, the unreferenced section might exist to be parsed by external code.
 In such a case, the 2083 can be ignored.
-If a given warning is not properly understood, it is likely indicative of some other INF parsing error.
+If you don't understand a given warning, your INF might not always behave as you expect.

 -   Universal errors are reported as errors if:
     -   In Visual Studio, you build your driver with target platform set to **Universal** or **Mobile**.